mapbox/batfish/docs/configuration.md

 `Array<string>` - Optional.
 Default: `['last 4 versions', 'not ie < 10']`

-All of the CSS you load via Webpack is run through [Autoprefixer](https://github.com/postcss/autoprefixer).
+All of the CSS you load via Webpack is run through [Autoprefixer].
 Use a [Browserslist](https://github.com/ai/browserslist) value to specify which browsers you need to support with vendor prefixes.

 ### postcssPlugins